Courses | West Coast Baptist College

 AP 301—Science and FaithCredit Hours: 2

-Concentration: Church Ministries Concentration, Missions Concentration, Elementary Education Concentration, Church Music Concentration, Music Education Concentration
+Concentration: Biblical Counseling Concentration, Pastoral Theology Concentration, Visual Arts Concentration, Church Ministries Concentration, Evangelism Concentration, Missions Concentration, Office Administration Concentration, Elementary Education Concentration, Secondary Education Concentration, Church Music Concentration, Music Education Concentration

 Proficiency: Apologetics

-AP 302—History of the English BibleCredit Hours: 2
+AP 302—History of Our English BibleCredit Hours: 2

 Proficiency: Missions